 About Chris Alden

-I’m a UK-based writer and editor with more than 20 years of experience.
-I’ve worked for national newspapers, specialist technical publications, and clients in technology, travel, and related sectors.
+I’ve worked for national newspapers, specialist technical publications, and clients in technology, sustainability, and related sectors.

-If you need a chronological bio, you can find it on LinkedIn.
-Instead, for some background on who I am and what makes me tick, read on …
+If you need a bio, you can find it on LinkedIn.
+Instead, for background on what makes me tick, read on.

 I have a background in journalism